 Eligible students may carry no more than one Independent Study course and one Directed Study course per session during SummerSession.

-Deadline to register for all summer independent or directed study courses: Monday, July 11 at 4 pm.
+Deadline to register for all summer independent or directed study courses: Monday, July 10.
 Registration for any course will not be accepted after this date and time.
 Students must register prior to starting any directed study or independent study.

 Re-registration (due to not affirming enrollment online)